shashank-6777/Setup-Kubernetes-with-Cilium-L2announcements/README.md

 $ apt-mark hold kubelet kubeadm
 ```

-Again, these should be installed on every node in the cluster.
-It is recommended to hold these packages with apt-mark hold or equivalent, so you can be explicit about your cluster updates.
+Once more, each cluster node needs to have these installed.
+Holding certain packages with apt-mark hold or its equivalent is advised so that you can be specific about cluster updates.

-Next, let’s bootstrap our control plane.
+Let's bootstrap our control plane next.

-# Bootstrapping the Cluster
+# Establishing the Cluster from Scratch

-Pick one of the nodes to be your control plane node.
-This is where the control plane containers will reside (Kubernetes API server, etcd and others) and most other workloads will scheduled across the two remaining nodes.
-On the control plane node bootstrap your cluster using:
+Select a node to serve as your control plane node.
+The majority of other workloads will be distributed among the two remaining nodes, and this is where the control plane containers (Kubernetes API server, etcd, and others) will be housed.
+You can bootstrap your cluster on the control plane node by using:

 ```bash
 $ kubeadm init
 ```

-You’ll see a lot of things happening here and it might take a few minutes to complete.
-There are some preflight checks that kubeadm runs and may abort the installation.
-The error messages are usually descriptive enough to understand what needs to be fixed (if swap is detected for example).
+There are a lot of things going on here, and it may take some time to finish.
+Kubeadm performs some preflight checks and has the ability to terminate the installation.
+When swap is discovered, for example, the error messages are typically sufficiently detailed to determine what has to be addressed.

 If you’ve made a mistake with kubeadm init don’t worry, you can easily kubeadm reset and try again!

-After a successful init, you’ll be presented with a kubeadm join command for your other nodes, as well as a configuration file for kubectl to access the cluster.
-Use the kubeadm join command on the two other nodes in your cluster.

-# Accessing the Cluster
+# Getting inside the Cluster

-Next, install kubectl on the mac which you’ll use to access the cluster externally.
-We’ll call this the management host going forward.
-Kubectl is available for Linux, Windows and macOS.
-It’s the command line utility you’ll be using to interact with your Kubernetes cluster the most.
+Next, set up kubectl on the Mac, which will be used to connect to the cluster from outside.
+From now on, we'll refer to this as the management host.
+Windows, macOS, and Linux can all run Kubectl.
+It's the main command line tool you'll use to communicate with your Kubernetes cluster.

-After installing kubectl copy the contents of the configuration file generated on your control plane node (/etc/kubernetes/admin.conf) into your local configuration file, typically under ~/.kube/config (there are other options too).
+The configuration file generated on your control plane node (/etc/kubernetes/admin.conf) should be copied into your local configuration file, usually located under ~/.kube/config (but there are other alternatives as well), after installing kubectl.

 #### To install kubectl on mac using brew
 ```bash